 This could be connected to the greater number of older, frail patients relying on private health cover – and greater number of people in the public system – although further studies were needed to explain these differences.

 Associate Professor Ganesan says more regular comparative assessments of public versus private hospital care quality are very important, particularly for Australian health consumers.

 Australia’s hospitals account for more than 40% of healthcare spending with a cumulative cost exceeding $60 billion per annum.
 Hospital care in Australia is delivered by a combination of 695 public ( or 62,000 beds) and 630 private sector hospitals (33,100 beds).

-The research paper, ‘Complications of cardiac implantable electronic device placement in public and private hospitals (2019) by A Ganesan, K Moore, D Horton, W Heddle, A McGavigan, S Hossain, A Ali, S Hariharaputhiran and I Ranasinghe, has been published in Internal Medicine Journal (Royal Australasian College of Physicians).
+The research paper, ‘Complications of cardiac implantable electronic device placement in public and private hospitals (2019) by A Ganesan, K Moore, D Horton, W Heddle, S Hossain, A Ali, S Hariharaputhiran and I Ranasinghe, has been published in Internal Medicine Journal (Royal Australasian College of Physicians).
 DOI: 10.1111/imj.14704

 The research was funded by grants from the HCF Research Foundation, National Heart Foundation of Australia, The University of Adelaide and the Hospital Research Foundation.